-How well a patient does depends on the type of contact with the poison, and how quickly treatment was received.
-The faster a patient gets medical help, the better.
+How well a person does depends on the type of contact with the poison, and how quickly treatment was received.
+The faster a person gets medical help, the better.

 Those with short exposures may have temporary headaches or other mild nervous system symptoms.
 Stroke, coma, or death may occur with long-term exposure.

 Nelson LS, Hoffman RS.
 Inhaled toxins.
 In: Marx JA, Hockberger RS, Walls RM, et al., eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 159.